 Under ASC Topic 205-40, Presentation of Financial Statements - Going Concern, management is required at each reporting period to evaluate whether there are conditions and events, considered in the aggregate, that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
-As discussed below, we recently completed a \$30 million private placement, before deducting placement agent commissions and other offering expenses (see Note 16).
-We continue to actively pursue several potential long-term financing options, including equity capital, debt, convertible debt, and synthetic royalty financing.
-Additionally, we are in active dialogue with several potential partners regarding business development opportunities related to one or more of our programs.
-There can be no assurances that our discussions with any of the current counterparties will be successful, and the Company expects to continue to pursue additional opportunities.
+As of September 30, 2023, financing through the Company's private placement, Leerink ATM Agreement and warrant exercises has resulted in net proceeds of \$44.7 million, after deducting placement agent commissions and other offering expenses.
+Additionally, on October 13, 2023, the Company issued additional shares under the Leerink ATM Agreement that resulted in net proceeds of \$12.7 million, after deducting placement agent commissions and other offering expenses (see Note 16).
+The Company continues to actively pursue several potential long-term financing options, including equity capital, debt, convertible debt, and synthetic royalty financing.
+Additionally, the Company is in active dialogue with several potential partners regarding business development opportunities related to one or more of its programs.
+There can be no assurances that the Company's discussions with any of the current counterparties will be successful, and the Company expects to continue to pursue additional opportunities.

-As reflected in the accompanying financial statements, the Company incurred a net loss of \$10.1 million for the three months ended March 31, 2023 and has an accumulated deficit of \$359.0 million as of March 31, 2023.
+As reflected in the accompanying financial statements, the Company incurred a net loss of \$82.1 million for the nine months ended September 30, 2023 and has an accumulated deficit of \$430.9 million as of September 30, 2023.
 The exclusive licensing agreement with Advanz Pharma for commercialization rights to AT-007 in Europe provides a source of capital to the Company based on clinical and regulatory milestones.
 We received a \$10.7 million upfront payment from Advanz Pharma in January 2023 in conjunction with signing the agreement.
 If actualization of these milestones aligns with the projected timelines, and product approvals are received in the timeframes expected, this source of capital may be sufficient to cover operating expenses through expected product approvals and potential revenues.
 However, there are no guarantees that this will materialize timely or at all, and delays or unexpected data could disrupt this potential liquidity.
 Broadly, the Company has not yet established an ongoing source of revenues sufficient to cover its operating costs and is dependent on debt and equity financing to fund its operations.
-As of March 31, 2023, our cash, cash equivalents and marketable securities totaled \$22.9 million.
-Additionally, on April 26, 2023, the Company completed a private placement that resulted in gross proceeds of \$30 million, before deducting placement agent commissions and other offering expenses (see Note 16).
-Given our planned expenditures for the next twelve months, we have concluded there is substantial doubt regarding our ability to continue as a going concern for a year beyond the date of this Quarterly Report on Form 10-Q is issued.
+As of September 30, 2023, our cash and cash equivalents totaled \$37.5 million.
+Given our planned expenditures for the next twelve months, we have concluded there is substantial doubt regarding our ability to continue as a going concern for a year beyond the date this Quarterly Report on Form 10-Q is issued.
 The accompanying financial statements have been prepared assuming the continuation of the Company as a going concern.